Oflameo/pittmesh_dns/setup.md

 The standard domain extension for all Pittmesh services are '.pittmesh'.
 Currently we don't have a Policy on subdomains.

-##OpenWRT Router Setup
+##OpenWrt Router Setup
 To setup a router to use a Pittmesh DNS server these conditions must be met.

 * Must be a DHCP server

-To configure a Openwrt router to use configure a dhcp client to use the Pittmesh DNS servers insert a configuration line with
+To configure a OpenWrt router to use configure a dhcp client to use the Pittmesh DNS servers insert a configuration line with

 You must add a dhcp option to get DHCP clients on Pittmesh to use the correct DNS server.

-In openwrt you can add the DHCP option by inserting the following code into `/etc/config/dhcp` at the end of the `config dnsmasq` configuration block similar to the following.
+In OpenWrt you can add the DHCP option by inserting the following code into `/etc/config/dhcp` at the end of the `config dnsmasq` configuration block similar to the following.